By Justin Chia

 DataOps, at its core, is about collaboration between data professionals and other IT roles to help increase the speed, quality, and frequency of data analytics deployments.

-In order to make DataOps successful in an organization, there needs to be a shift in culture and mindset around how data is managed.
+In order to make DataOps successful, there needs to be a shift in culture and mindset around how data is managed.

 DataOps strategies share these common elements: